 The economy contracted 0.6% in 2009 as a result of the global financial crisis, but has continued to grow since 2010.
-Growth in 2014-16 was slower than during the previous decade, at under 3% annually, largely a result of slowing structural growth – as Singapore reached high-income levels – and soft global demand for exports amid a sluggish global economy and weak growth in Singapore’s manufacturing sector.
+Growth from 2012-2017 was slower than during the previous decade, a result of slowing structural growth – as Singapore reached high-income levels – and soft global demand for exports.
+Growth recovered to 3.6% in 2017 with a strengthening global economy.

-The government is attempting to restructure Singapore’s economy by weaning its dependence on foreign labor, addressing weak productivity growth, and increase wages amid slowing labor force growth and an aging population.
+The government is attempting to restructure Singapore’s economy to reduce its dependence on foreign labor, raise productivity growth, and increase wages amid slowing labor force growth and an aging population.
 Singapore has attracted major investments in advanced manufacturing, pharmaceuticals, and medical technology production and will continue efforts to strengthen its position as Southeast Asia’s leading financial and technology hub.
-Singapore is a signatory of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and a party to the Regional Comprehensive Economic Partnership negotiations with the nine other ASEAN members plus Australia, China, India, Japan, South Korea, and New Zealand.
+Singapore is a signatory of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and a party to the Regional Comprehensive Economic Partnership (RCEP) negotiations with nine other ASEAN members plus Australia, China, India, Japan, South Korea, and New Zealand.
 In 2015, Singapore formed, with the other ASEAN members, the ASEAN Economic Community.